-Bit # Access Description 31-7 Reserved 6-0 RW IPGR1 - Non Back to Back Inter Packet Gap 1 When carrier sense appears within the IPGR1 window, Tx MAC defers and the IPGR counter is reset.
-When carrier sense appears later then the IPGR1 window, the IPGR counter continuous counting.
-The recommended and default value for this register is 0xC and must be within the range [0,IPGR2].
+Bit # Access Description 31-7 Reserved 6-0 RW IPGR1 - Non Back to Back Inter Packet Gap 1 When a carrier sense appears within the IPGR1 window, Tx MAC defers and the IPGR counter is reset.
+When a carrier sense appears later than the IPGR1 window, the IPGR counter continues counting.
+The recommended and default value for this register is 0xC.
+It must be within the range [0,IPGR2].